LucasMull/DISCORDc/README.md

-# WORK IN PROGRESS
+# PLEASE READ

-This library is currently a work in progress.
-Many features are still missing and its ill advised to use it unless you want to contribute.
+This library will no longer be receive updates.
+Instead, check out [orca](https://github.com/cee-studio/orca), a discord library that I will be working on.

 ## Dependencies